o-date/help/editing-the-repo.md

 Now you're done.
 It should tell you that the changes can be merged.
 I will get a notification.
 You can continue to leave comments if you want.
 To continue working, hit the 'code' tab.
 If there are any issues at this stage (say two people have edited the same line at the same time), I'll get a notification and will resolve the conflict.
 ![odate1](/help-images/odate-11.png)

+### Making edits when your copy is BEHIND the official repo
+- that is to say, you're copy is BEHIND by x commits
+- make sure to [sync the repo](syncing-repo.md) before you write